St. Louis County man found guilty in Walnut Park East slaying

 Wheat, 37, was found shot to death about 9:45 p.m. at Robin and West Florissant avenues.
 Charges said two men came out of a gas station on the corner and spoke briefly to Wheat before one of them shot him.
 The killing was captured on surveillance video, which police said helped identify Love as a suspect.

 Love claimed self-defense and defense of a friend against Wheat's threats.
-An assistant told jurors to reject Love's defense claims and disputed Love's claim that Wheat had a gun at the time.
+An assistant circuit attorney told jurors to reject Love's defense claims and disputed Love's claim that Wheat had a gun at the time.

 Sentencing is set for Aug.
 16 before Circuit Judge Timothy Boyer.